Skip to content

 However, there are many other alternative penalties that a Court may impose, that could potentially be more favourable for those who are found guilty of embezzlement.
 While the most serious penalty is imprisonment, other penalties that the Court may find appropriate include home detention, an Intensive Correction Order (ICO), Conditional Release Order (CRO), Community Corrections Orders (CCO), good behaviour bonds or a fine.

 The delivery of alternative punishments are highly depending on personal circumstances, criminal history and the nature surrounding the crime.
 If these factors are all relatively insignificant, some individuals may even have their matter dealt with by the means of a section 10 dismissal meaning that the Court does not record a criminal record, and penalties are avoided altogether.
 If the matter is dealt with in this way, The Court may impose various conditions on the individual and if these conditions are breached, the privilege may be revoked.
-To achieve the best outcome possible should you be facing charges of embezzlement, it is advised to seek legal representation from our experienced criminal defence lawyers at Benjamin Leonardo – The Defenders.
+To achieve the best outcome possible should you be facing charges of embezzlement, it is advised to seek legal representation from our experienced criminal defence lawyers at Essere – The Defenders.

 GUILTY